 Education should be holistic and teachers should be attempting to support young people across a range of needs and skills, not just curriculum-based requirements.
 Developing social skills is a valuable service that we can offer in classrooms and form times, and Beyond Debate is perfect for encouraging pupils to have an opinion on important issues and to find ways of expressing these opinions.

 Of course Beyond Debate does meet a curriculum requirement as well, since the English GCSE features an ungraded element pertaining to speaking and listening skills.
 Beyond Debate provides opportunities for English teachers to assess their pupils’ abilities in expressing themselves verbally and responding to peers, both in small group situations as well as part of a presentation or whole-class discussion.
-This is why, as well as providing a specific category on the website for all of our Debate Packs, all of these resources can also be found within the English product in a Group Discussions category.
+This is why, as well as providing a specific category on the website for all of our Debate Packs, all of these resources can also be found here.

 PSHE and Citizenship